airbus-cert/Yagi/README.md

 cmake --build . --target package --config release
 ```

-This will produce `yagi-1.0.0-Linux.sh` script:

-Then you've just have to launch it :
+This will produce a `yagi-1.0.0-Linux.sh` script.
+Then you just have to launch it:

 ```
 ./yagi-1.0.0-Linux.sh --prefix=[PATH_TO_IDA_INSTALL_FOLDER]